boomfish/aws-baseline/main-account-stacks/06-sso-permissions/README.md

 - SSO MFA is different to IAM MFA, and SSO MFA sessions do not pass MFA conditions in IAM policy statements.
 Currently there are no IAM policy statement conditions for checking SSO MFA.

-- SSO permission sets do not support IAM permission boundaries
+- SSO permission sets do not support IAM permission boundaries.

-- SSO Permission sets are created at the organization level and are thus difficult to customize
+- SSO Permission sets are created at the organization level and permission set policy statements cannot use variables such as `${AWS::AccountId}`.
+If slightly different permissions are required for specific accounts, a separate SSO permission set is required.